-The Company's Management Board is responsible for the preparation of Other Information in accordance with the legal requirements.
+The Parent Company's Management Board is responsible for the preparation of the Directors' Report in accordance with the legal requirements.

-The Company's Management Board and the members of the Supervisory Board are obliged to ensure that the Company's Directors' Report and its separate parts comply with the requirements specified in the Accounting Act.
+The Parent Company's Management Board and the members of the Supervisory Board are obliged to ensure that the Group Directors' Report and its separate parts comply with the requirements specified in the Accounting Act.

-Registered Auditor's responsibility
+Registered auditor's responsibility

-Our opinion on the audit of the financial statements does not cover the Other Information.
+Our opinion on the audit of the consolidated financial statements does not cover the Other Information.

-In connection with our audit of the financial statements, our responsibility is to read Other Information and consider whether or not it is not materially inconsistent with the information in the financial statements, according to the knowledge gained during our audit, or whether it has been otherwise materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read Other Information and consider whether or not it is not materially inconsistent with the information in the consolidated financial statements, according to the knowledge gained during our audit, or whether it has been otherwise materially misstated.
 If, based on the work performed, we identify a material misstatement of Other Information, we are obliged to state that fact in our Audit Report.
-In accordance with the requirements of the Act on the Registered Auditors, we are also obliged to express an opinion on whether the Directors' Report has been prepared in accordance with the law and is consistent with the information included in the annual financial statements.
+In accordance with the requirements of the Act on Registered Auditors, we are also obliged to express an opinion on whether the Directors' Report has been prepared in accordance with the law and is consistent with the information included in the annual consolidated financial statements.

-Moreover, we are obliged to issue an opinion on whether or not the Company included in its declaration of compliance with the corporate governance rules all the required information.
+Moreover, we are obliged to issue an opinion on whether or not the Group included in its declaration of compliance with the corporate governance rules all the required information.